andrealu2012/FURobotGHDoc_src/docs/en/Tutorial/API.md

 </div>

-This tutorial uses an example of the convertion between Euler angles and Rigidbody transforms，demonstrates how to call FURobot of API Function
+This tutorial uses an example of the transition between Euler angles and Rigidbody transforms，demonstrates how to callFURobotofAPIFunction